syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-sections.md

 ### Inserting a section

-The following code snippet demonstrates how to insert a section in a template PowerPoint presentation that contains sections
+The following code example demonstrates how to insert a section in a template PowerPoint presentation that contains sections

 {% tabs %}